Nahid51/food_fiesta/README.md

 NodeJS + ExpressJS, where all the backend site functionality of our project is built.
 Mongoose, is usesd to store all the document of this project.
-Also used JWT and SSL Commerz packages.
+Also used JWT and SSL Commerz payment gateway.

 ### `Tools`